MohtashimUsmani/IBM-Data-Science-Professional-Certificate/README.md

 ## 📌 About this Repository

-This repository is a single home for every assignment, lab, and final project completed as part of the **IBM Data Science Professional Certificate**.
-Each course lives in its own numbered folder with its own README, notebooks, and supporting assets — so the work is easy to browse, and easy to extend as more courses are completed.
+This repository showcases the **final labs and graded final projects** I've completed as part of the **IBM Data Science Professional Certificate**.
+Each course lives in its own numbered folder with a README, the final project notebook(s), and supporting assets.

+> This repo intentionally does **not** include IBM's course readings, guided lab templates, or intermediate practice exercises only the original work I produced to complete each course, so the content here reflects my own output rather than the paid course material itself.

 > 🚧 **Status:** In progress — 6 of 12 courses completed.
 This repo is updated as new courses are finished.